TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 ## Ore Gen

-* Tinkers once again provides copper ore.
+* Tinkers once again provides copper ore
-    * Copper is the only overworld ore we add.
+    * Copper is the only overworld ore we add
+* Cobalt ore returns
+    * Instead of just alloying into manyullyn, cobalt has a few more alloys now
+    * Cobalt is also used in crafting some special smeltery components
 * Ardite ore has been removed
-    * Potentially moved to Natura, otherwise just removed entirely
+    * Potentially moved to Natura, but not used in Tinkers in either case
     * Manyullyn specifically is now alloyed from cobalt and molten debris (ancient debris)

 ## Slime Islands

-* Orange slimes are annoyed by all the noise caused by piglins
-    * They are planning to relocate to the nether ceiling
-    * Orange slimes will live in reverse gravity islands
-    * Magma cubes sued orange slimes for IP infringement, so the orange slimes changed from magma slimes to ichor
-* Purple slimes islands got tired of the dumb blue slimes, so they migrated to the end
-    * A new purple slime mob is likely to be found (eventually)
-    * Purple slimes are the most advanced of the slimes, some may even wear armor
-    * They actually prefer the name enderslime
 * All slime types have unique names
     * Green slime is often called earth slime, or just generically slime
     * Blue slime is called sky slime
     * Orange slime is called ichor
     * Purple slime is called ender slime
     * Magma cream is often considered a fifth slime type, so is blood
+* New earth slime islands
+    * Spawn in the overworld ocean
+    * Loaded with earth slimes and the new greenheart slimy trees
+    * Spawn in blue or green dirt variants, all types with green foliage
+* Sky slime islands
+    * Spawn in the sky as before, though probably a bit less commonly
+    * Congealed slime trees replaced with new skyroot slimy wood tree
+    * Spawn in blue or green dirt variants, all types with blue foliage
+    * Sky slimes have overcome their weakness of falling off the island by bouncing
+* Nether slime islands renamed to blood islands
+    * Spawn with orange dirt and red foliage, plus the new bloodshroom slimy "tree"
+    * Remain a good source of magma cubes, now including a lake of liquid magma cream
+* New ichor slime islands
+    * Planned to appear as part of the nether ceiling
+    * Ichor slimes will live in reverse gravity with their upside down trees and stuff
+* Purple slimes islands got tired of the dumb blue slimes, so they migrated to the end to start their own society
+    * They actually prefer the name enderslime now
+    * Ender slime mobs can be found now, who teleport for attacking and defense
+    * Purple slimes are the most advanced of the slimes, some may even wear armor in the future
 * Slimy Saplings
-    * Saplings now have slimy wood variants instead of congealed slime for the stems
+    * As mentioned earlier, saplings now have slimy wood instead of congealed slime for the stems
     * Slimy wood has a hard outer bark layer and a squishy inner slimy wood layer, meaning the effective tool changes when stripping
-    * Slimeballs are still dropped from the leaves, just in smaller quantities
+    * Slimeballs are still dropped from the leaves
-    * slimy saplings can now be melted in a smeltery
+    * Slimy saplings can now be melted in a smeltery for liquid slime of the proper type

 # Tools